Seafood Market Report

 Blue Swimming

-– Tariffed meat hitting now with much larger tariffs expected in Indonesia, Philippians & India which has affected the blue swimming crabmeat category.
-Prices have continued to rise VERY quickly these past few weeks & are expected to continue once higher priced containers arrive.
+– Tariff impacts & poor landings in Indonesia, Philippians & India has affected the blue swimming crabmeat category.
+Prices have continued to rise VERY quickly this past month+ & are expected to continue once higher priced containers hit our shores & cost average up.
 Most importers are limiting availability as well as many future deliveries have been cancelled because of the tariffs.
-Weak landings during high demand have added to the rising market.
-Expect supply limitations & prices to continue to rise quickly.
+These weak crab landings during a high demand period have really added to this rising market.
+Expect supply limitations & prices to continue to quickly rise all fall.

-Red Swimming - high tariffs plus poor landings have pushed prices up especially on jumbo lump & jumbo.
+Red Swimming – very high tariffs plus poor landings have pushed prices up especially on jumbo lump & jumbo.
 Lump is now following up as well.
-Relief is not expected until mid-fall when containers finally land & hopefully there will be some tariff relief.
+Relief is not expected until mid-fall when containers finally land & hopefully there will be some tariff relief as there’s talk of more delayed tariffs.

-Mexico- Crabbers are back to work after their conservation period.
-Prices rise quickly following the Indo prices up as the demand has spilled over.
-Look to Mexican super lump & Mexican Jumbo as good alternatives to Indo.
+Mexico- Crabbers are back to work after their conservation period this summer.
+Prices rose quickly following the Indo prices up as the demand spilled over.
+Look to Mexican super lump & Mexican Jumbo as good alternatives to Indo currently.

-Columbia – Very poor supply in Columbian & unfortunately prices are up now as new tariffed meat arrives.
+Columbia – Very poor supply in Columbian & unfortunately prices are up now as new tariffed meat arrives this week.
 There is very limited supply currently, but what is available looks nice.

 Oysters